 Before CleaningAfter Cleaning

 What is low-pile carpet?
-While unbeknown to most but understandable when we start to think about it, carpets have different lengths of fibers, generally called piles.
-Low-pile carpets are common in many homes due to their durability and shallow depth, which makes them easier to clean compare to thicker, high pile carpets or rugs.
+While unbeknownst to most but understandable when we start to think about it, carpets have different lengths of fibers, generally called piles.
+Low-pile carpets are common in many homes due to their durability and shallow depth, which makes them easier to clean compared to thicker, high-pile carpets or rugs.

-The Shark Stratos had one of the most impressive performances on low pile carpet, picking up 97% of our mess.
-This vacuum effortlessly glides through the debris, cleaning nearly everything as it does so.
-The Shark Stratos has a dual brush system in the head that we found quite effective on low pile carpet.
+The Shark Stratos has a dual brush system in the head that we found quite effective on low-pile carpet.
 The smaller, softer brush helps grab larger debris, while the conventional hard roller utilizes bristles and rubber fins to agitate the carpet fibers.
 The Kenmore Intuition also did an impressive job on low pile carpet, with 97% cleaned.
 Although its strong suit isn't when pulling back to vacuum, it could easily roll over large debris when moving forward.
 A problem that often arises with vacuums that have a bumper like the Kenmore.

 Kenmore IntuitionEureka AirSpeed